i4/kaffeekasse/readme.md

 ./manage.py runserver
 ```

-Login at http://localhost:8000/admin/ with the super user and create a regular
+Login at http://localhost:8000/admin/ with the super user and start creating
-user (the initial user cannot immediately use the store).
+products, categories, users, etc.

 ### Config